 CDB Spearheads Nikon Center of Excellence

-On Tuesday October 4th Vanderbilt's Cell Imaging Shared Resource (CISR) opened a Nikon Center of Excellence (NCoE), which brings state-of-the-art microscopy for live cell imaging to our campus (read Reporter article).
+In 2016 Vanderbilt’s Cell Imaging Shared Resource (CISR) opened a Nikon Center of Excellence (NCoE), which brings state-of-the-art microscopy for live cell imaging to our campus (read Reporter article).
 The partnership between Nikon Instruments and Vanderbilt provides researchers across the University and Medical Center access to Nikon’s most advanced cell imaging platforms.
 The NCoE offers training courses, including basic and advanced light microscopy techniques, quantitative image analysis, and workshops on Nikon software: Click Here to register.

 The Nikon Center of Excellence is one of a select number of sites established around the globe, joining five other locations in the United States.
 Dr. Ian Macara, Professor and Chair of the Department of Cell and Developmental Biology allocated considerable funding and space; Anthony Tharp, Director of Operations for VU Cores, assisted with finalizing the contract, logistics and construction of the facility.
 Dr. Bryan Millis provides oversight of the center, which will be administered by the CISR.
 Dr. Matt Tyksa, Professor of Cell and Developmental Biology and Scientific Director of the CISR had the vision for this center and began talking with Nikon a few years ago.